Don’t panic, I’m not ill. That’s a big smile on my face in the photo and I’m enjoying a fabulous Vitamin Infusion at Central Healthcare in Newcastle.

 The IV drip was in my arm for around 45 minutes and aside from my arm going a little stiff from keeping it in the same position, I wasn’t in any pain or discomfort at all.
 I brought my Kindle with me but just sat happily chatting with Gill.
 Removing the needle didn’t hurt in slightest and Gill popped a little plaster on.
 My arm wasn’t bruised or anything like that.
 All in all, a quick and painless treatment.

 In the days following the Vitamin Infusion, the persistent cold that I’d had hanging around for two weeks before the drip, seemed to clear up quickly.
-After about 2 days, I really started to notice a change in my energy levels.
+After about 2 days, I started to notice a change in my energy levels.

 Before having the drip, I’d get this slump in the afternoon where I’d feel as though a coffee, green tea or nap would be needed and it would usually take all of my might to fight that feeling however after having the Vitamin Infusion, I haven’t had that slump.
-I’m also finding myself to be more alert on most mornings and I’m able to get up and get cracking with my day without needing to give myself time to pull myself around.
+I’m also finding myself to be more alert on most mornings and a lot of the time I’m able to get up and get cracking with my day without needing to give myself time to pull myself around.